ersin-demirtas/client-php/README.md

 This repository is a fork of polygon-io/client-php, the original repository is not been maintained properly so decided to maintain my own version.
 Feel free to contribute.

 ## Compatibility matrix
-Below you will find which PHP client version to use depending on your PIM version.

 API Version | API PHP client version|Stable
 --- | --- | ---